Song Dynasty Tea Culture: The Art of Pointing Tea—History, Techniques, and Modern Inheritance

 I. Historical Background of Song Dynasty Tea Culture

 The Song Dynasty (960-1279) was a period of remarkable development in culture, economy, and technology in Chinese history.
 During this time, tea was not only a daily beverage but also a cultural symbol and medium for social interaction.
-The literati of the Song Dynasty elevated to an art form, creating a unique tea culture.
+The literati of the Song Dynasty elevated tea drinking to an art form, creating a unique tea culture.

 II.
 Origins and Development of the Pointing Tea Method